 Meanwhile, the BioEcoSim technology was sold to Suez, a wastewater treatment and waste management giant, who will distribute the technology in Europe.

-Meanwhile, Wageningen University is also investigating a similar technique (the Re-P-eat system), where after separation of raw manure the solid fraction is acidified.
+Meanwhile, Wageningen University also investigated a similar technique (the Re-P-eat system), where after separation of raw manure the solid fraction is acidified.

 The liquid solution contains the soluble phosphate which precipitates as phosphorus salts after the addition of a base.